Gaming and Leisure Properties, Inc. research snapshot

 Munger risk inversion

-The thesis can fail if a major tenant weakens, gaming demand or regulation turns adverse, rates keep compressing REIT multiples, pipeline funding earns thin spreads, leverage rises, equity issuance dilutes AFFO per share, or investors overpay for yield without checking rent coverage.
+The thesis can fail if a major tenant weakens, gaming demand or regulation turns adverse, rates keep compressing REIT multiples, development funding earns thin spreads, leverage rises, equity issuance dilutes AFFO per share, or investors overpay for yield without checking rent coverage.

 Management